Dr. Cristina de Jesus

 Dr. Alyce Prentice

-Dr. Alyce Prentice serves as an Area Superintendent in the Los Angeles, South Los Angeles and Lennox communities.
-She is deeply committed to Green Dot’s mission to close opportunity gaps for students and families.
+Dr. Alyce Prentice serves as an Area Superintendent for five middle and high schools.
+She leads Green Dot’s Learning Acceleration programs and is deeply committed to Green Dot’s mission to close opportunity gaps for students and families.
 Alyce was previously the principal of Animo Leadership Charter High School, Green Dot’s founding school.
 Animo Leadership became a Gold Ribbon School under her leadership.
-Alyce joined Green Dot in 2007 as a teacher at Animo Venice Charter High School and began her administrative career as an Administrator in Residence at Green Dot in 2010.
-Alyce began teaching in South Los Angeles at Markham Middle School.
-During her first two years of teaching she was a member of Teach for America.
+Alyce joined Green Dot in 2007 as a teacher and began her administrative career as an Administrator in Residence at Green Dot in 2010.
+Alyce began teaching in South Los Angeles and, during her first two years of teaching, she was a Teach for America corps member.